Izaacapp/Executive_Summary_Latex/SECURITY.md

 ### Disclosure Policy
 **Please do not publicly disclose the vulnerability until a fix is released!**
-Once a fix has been implemented or the issue has been reviewed and closed, you are free to disclose it.
+Once a fix has been implemented or the issue has been reviewed and closed, disclosure is permitted.

-Thank you for helping keeping the projects/repositories secure!
+Thank you for helping to keep this project secure!